 Making a resolution to lose weight or start a diet in the new year can be an excellent springboard for a healthier lifestyle.
 How do you commit to improving your health and fitness habits that will last a lifetime?
 Take a look below for tips that will help you sustain a healthier lifestyle in the new year.

 If you have broad resolutions in mind, it can be difficult to make and stick to attainable goals.
 If your goal is to be healthier, decide if that means eating more vegetables and fruits, being able to walk up a flight of stairs without becoming tired, being able to run a marathon, or losing two pant sizes.
 Once you have a goal, make the necessary steps to reach it.

 So you commit to eating healthier.
 What does that mean for you?
 Take this broad goal and divide it into small and sensible steps.
 If you want to lose weight, track your eating habits in detail, and look at how you can make adjustments to a healthier diet.
 Another example can be to choose one meal of the day and look for healthier ways to shop and cook for it.
 Because resolutions require willpower and dedication, it makes sense to focus on one resolution, such as improving your diet or fitness, in order to reach a successful point.

-Make 2017 the year that you not only make new, life-changing goals, but the year that you find the resolution to make them a part of a greater lifestyle change.
+Make next year the year that you not only make new, life-changing goals, but the year that you find the resolution to make them a part of a greater lifestyle change.
 You can do it!